 Four different forms of lupus have been identified: cutaneous lupus erythematosus (CLE), drug-induced lupus, neonatal lupus, and SLE [2].
-CLE mainly affects the skin.
-It is associated with chronic skin eruptions that, if left untreated, can lead to scarring and permanent disfigurement.
+CLE mainly affects the skin and can be acute or chronic, with skin eruptions that, if left untreated, can lead to scarring and permanent disfigurement.
 Drug-induced lupus is associated with ingestion of various drugs that result in lupus-like symptoms.
 Neonatal lupus is a rare, non-systemic condition affecting infants of women with lupus.
-SLE, which affects multiple organ systems as well as the skin, is considered the most common of the four forms.
+SLE, which affects multiple organ systems as well as the skin, is considered the most common of the four forms, accounting for 70% of all cases of lupus.